 Pensioners and people with support needs who want to volunteer in Gosport are set to benefit from significant investment in the borough following the award of thousands of pounds worth of charitable grants.
-Two community project in Gosport have been selected to receive a total of £18,328 from Wates Giving, an independent charitable programme set up by the Wates Family Enterprise Trust.
+Two community projects in Gosport have been selected to receive a total of £18,328 from Wates Giving, an independent charitable programme set up by the Wates Family Enterprise Trust.

 The awards follow applications to the Trust sponsored by national developer Wates Residential, which is currently building 200 new homes at pace as part of the Daedalus Village scheme.
 The developer’s plans will provide a mix of housing, with 120 private homes and 80 shared ownership properties set to be built.
 The start of these works was recently marked with a time capsule burial alongside members of the local community to celebrate the past, present and future of the historic Daedalus site